-DUSA’s Student Advocacy and Support Service assists many students who have received an Academic Progress email from a Deakin faculty committee.
+DUSA’s Student Advocacy and Support Service assists many students who have received an Academic Progress email from a Deakin Faculty Committee.
+If you have received an Exclusion Proposal, please contact us to arrange a free appointment.

 We understand that circumstances can impact on your ability to pass units.
 These circumstances may be related to health, wellbeing, finances, family, or academic issues.
 When you are unable to pass certain units, or to meet conditions that were previously placed on your enrolment, or you have exceeded the maximum timeframe to complete your course, your faculty may propose to exclude you from your course.
 You can access the Deakin Academic Progress Policy here.